kj-ninja/best-shop/README.md

-Here is the link to the site.
+Here is link to the site.
 Enjoy! http://coders-lab.coderaf.com/project1/

 ## Coders lab project_1